nounder/klario/README.md

-# clario
+# klario

-clario is a drawing app for my niece Klara. clario is named after her.
+klario is a drawing app for my niece Klara. klario is named after her.